 Ask your healthcare professional how you should dispose of any medicine you do not use.

-After you open the vial and use your first dose, the medicine will keep for up to 30 days at room temperature.
+You may keep the medicine for up to 30 days at room temperature after you open the vial and use your first dose.
 You will use a syringe to take medicine from the vial and insert the syringe into the pump.
-The medicine in the syringe can be used for up to 72 hours.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of treprostinil injection in children.
 Safety and efficacy have not been established.

 Appropriate studies have not been performed on the relationship of age to the effects of treprostinil injection in the geriatric population.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving treprostinil.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.